Sudan: Darfur

+Freedom of speech

+Under the government of Omar al-Bashir (1989–2019), Sudan's media outlets were given little freedom in their reporting.
+In 2014, Reporters Without Borders' freedom of the press rankings placed Sudan at 172nd of 180 countries.
+After al-Bashir's ousting in 2019, there was a brief period under a civilian-led transitional government where there was some press freedom.
+However, the leaders of a 2021 coup quickly reversed these changes.
+"The sector is deeply polarised", Reporters Without Borders stated in their 2023 summary of press freedom in the country.
+"Journalistic critics have been arrested, and the internet is regularly shut down in order to block the flow of information."
+Additional crackdowns occurred after the beginning of the 2023 Sudanese civil war.

 Economy

 In 2010, Sudan was considered the 17th-fastest-growing economy in the world and the rapid development of the country largely from oil profits even when facing international sanctions was noted by The New York Times in a 2006 article.
 Because of the secession of South Sudan, which contained about 75 percent of Sudan's oilfields, Sudan entered a phase of stagflation, GDP growth slowed to 3.4 percent in 2014, 3.1 percent in 2015 and was projected to recover slowly to 3.7 percent in 2016 while inflation remained as high as 21.8% as of 2015.
 Sudan's GDP fell from US$123.053 billion in 2017 to US$40.852 billion in 2018.

 Even with the oil profits before the secession of South Sudan, Sudan still faced formidable economic problems, and its growth was still a rise from a very low level of per capita output.
 The economy of Sudan has been steadily growing over the 2000s, and according to a World Bank report the overall growth in GDP in 2010 was 5.2 percent compared to 2009 growth of 4.2 percent.
 This growth was sustained even during the war in Darfur and period of southern autonomy preceding South Sudan's independence.

 Oil was Sudan's main export, with production increasing dramatically during the late 2000s, in the years before South Sudan gained independence in July 2011.
 With rising oil revenues, the Sudanese economy was booming, with a growth rate of about nine percent in 2007.
-The independence of oil-rich South Sudan, however, placed most major oilfields out of the Sudanese government's direct control and oil production in Sudan fell from around 450000 oilbbl/d to under 60000 oilbbl/d.
+The independence of oil-rich South Sudan, however, placed most major oil fields out of the Sudanese government's direct control and oil production in Sudan fell from around 450000 oilbbl/d to under 60000 oilbbl/d.
 Production has since recovered to hover around 250000 oilbbl/d for 2014–15.